mik-moo/Read_between_the_wines/README.md

   - Red
   - White

-- Does ranking the wine as good or bad based on physiochemical properties differ from an opinion based rating?
+- Does ranking the wine as good or bad based on physicochemical properties differ from an opinion based rating?

 ## Project Links